jsteyn135/assignment2_part_1/README.md

 ❌ next page button does not disapear when on the last page of all the results (it should)(i didnt implement this and did not test it)
 ✔  when searching a new keyword after already having searched something it now starts on the correct(first page)

+⚒ still  need to fix the buttons lol